xnvme/xnvme/CONTRIBUTING.md

 are licensing and agrees to them.
 Sometimes the copyright holder isn't the contributor, such as when the contributor is doing work on behalf of a company.

-To make a good faith effort to ensure these criteria are met, libznd requires the Developer Certificate of Origin (DCO) process to be followed.
+To make a good faith effort to ensure these criteria are met, xNVMe requires the Developer Certificate of Origin (DCO) process to be followed.

 The DCO is an attestation attached to every contribution made by every